SOC Prime Bias: Critical

 SesameOp Malware Attacks

-Microsoft DART discovered a new backdoor named SesameOp that leverages the OpenAI Assistants API as a covert command-and-control channel.
-The malware is delivered via a .NET DLL loader (Netapi64.dll) that is injected using AppDomainManager techniques, fetches encrypted commands from OpenAI vector stores and assistants, executes them, and returns encrypted results.
+Microsoft researchers discovered a new backdoor named SesameOp that uses the OpenAI Assistants API as a covert command and control channel.
+The malware is delivered via a malicious Netapi64.dll loader that is injected into .NET processes using AppDomainManager injection.
+It stores configuration in the DLL’s resources and communicates with OpenAI endpoints to receive commands and exfiltrate results.
+The threat is designed for long‑term espionage on Windows hosts.

 Attack Flow